 Arrogance, horseplay, no team talks and late line-ups?
-What might appear to be the recipe for disaster at an amateur team staring a fifth successive relegation in the face is in fact Julian Nagelsmann’s table-topping formula at RB Leipzig.
+What might appear to be the recipe for disaster at an amateur team staring a fifth successive relegation in the face is in fact Julian Nagelsmann’s title-contending formula at RB Leipzig.

 bundesliga.com explains why the league's youngest ever coach is also, perhaps, its most unique...

 Nagelsmann isn't known for charming the pants off journalists, and you certainly won't see him taking a ball boy to Suplex City - but he does know how to bring his players on side and get results.
 The 32-year-old won the U19s Bundesliga with Hoffenheim, before dragging the seniors back from the brink of relegation to Germany's second tier and propelling them into the UEFA Champions League group stage in one critically acclaimed, three-or-so-year introduction to first-team coaching.
-His stock continues to soar, less than six months into the Leipzig job.
+His stock continues to soar, little more than six months into the Leipzig job.

 "Winning the title would carry a lot more weight than doing it at my age, but we're not good enough to go all the way as things stand," Nagelsmann told Bild during the Bundesliga's customary winter break.
 "You read about Bayern and Dortmund all the time - too many teams are underperforming.
 We need to double our points tally, and probably pick up a few more wins on top of that.
 We need to keep developing."

 Happily, player progress is a Nagelsmann hallmark.
 Kerem Demirbay, Andrej Kramaric and Sandro Wagner all took a sizeable leap on his watch at Hoffenheim, while the Nagelsmann effect has given wings to the likes of Christopher Nkunku and Marcel Sabitzer at the Red Bull Arena.
 That's not to say he is the only coach with a gift for man-management, but he might be the only of his kind to place as much importance on personnel as personal development.